 $2500 for 16 Weekend Building Workshops (256 hours of building instruction & experience) + 8 Zoom Classes + Text, Workbook & Spreadsheets + IRTH Original THOW Plans of your choice

-Syllabus for the topics covered during each workshop will be added to the event schedule on the website as the build schedule develops. *The Skills & Steps to building a Tiny Home will be covered as our available builds allow.
-Full-Course Students will receive a check-list of skills & steps that you can check off as you attend and experience each step of the process. **If you have to miss a day or a whole weekend workshop after you've purchased tickets you may make up the skills & steps missed when they are covered during the subsequent Tiny House University Build Days.
+*The Skills & Steps to building a Tiny Home will be covered as our available builds allow.
+Full-Course Students will receive a check-list of skills & steps that you can check off as you attend and experience each step of the process, which may occur out of order depending on when you join IRTH University. **If you have to miss a day or a whole weekend workshop after you've purchased tickets you may make up the skills & steps missed when they are covered during the subsequent Tiny House University Build Days.
 Drop-in students may transfer their tuition to an alternate weekend.

 Questions?